ioer-dresden/carto-lab-docker/docs/collaboration.md

 # Live Collaboration

 The collaboration mode in Jupyter allows you to share your session to code together with (e.g.) colleagues.
 Collaboration mode is supported as of Carto-Lab Docker version `0.24.1`.
-Its is opt-in and must be enabled with the flag `COLLABORATIVE=true` in your Docker `.env`.
+Collaborative mode in Carto-Lab is opt-in and must be enabled with the flag `COLLABORATIVE=true` in your Docker `.env`.

 !!! note
     The latest Jupyter Real Time Collaboration (RTC) is incompatible with the `Jupytext` extension.
 Before [several issues are fixed](https://github.com/jupyterlab/jupyter-collaboration/issues/214#issuecomment-2493145137), disabling collaboration mode is not enough.